ePages-de/beyond_canvas/README.md

 ## Documentation

-Please see the [Beyond Canvas wiki](https://github.com/ePages-de/beyond_canvas/wiki) for additional information about the gem and its possibilities.
+Please see the [Beyond Canvas wiki](https://github.com/ePages-de/beyond_canvas/wiki) for additional information about the gem and its features.

 ## Contributing